 Nadège Nziza finalist in "Ma thèse en 180 secondes" (My thesis in 180 seconds)

-A Montpellier native by adoption, Nadège Nziza is a doctoral student at UM in pathophysiology.
-Meet a young woman as passionate as she is exciting, a national finalist in " Ma thèse en 180 secondes " 2018.
+Adopted by Montpellier, Nadège Nziza is a doctoral student at the UM in physiopathology.
+Meeting with a young woman who is just as passionate as she is fascinating, national finalist of “ My thesis in 180 seconds ” 2018.

-" The objective of my thesis is as simple as a game of Cluedo: I have to find out which cell destroys which joint with which weapon," explains Nadège NZIZA in a playful tone.
-Comparing her very serious thesis on juvenile arthritis to a board game was a daring move.
-An audacity that won over the national jury of " Ma thèse en 180 secondes " 2018 - meeting on April 6 in Paris for the semi-final - and earned this bubbly young woman a place in the final of the prestigious oral thesis presentation tournament on Wednesday June 13.
-A tournament open to PhD students from 20 French-speaking countries.
+" The goal of my thesis is as simple as a game of Cluedo: I have to discover which cell destroys which joint with which weapon! " explains Nadège NZIZA in a cheerful tone.
+Comparing her very serious thesis on juvenile arthritis to a board game was daring.
+A bold move that won over the national jury of " My thesis in 180 seconds " 2018 - gathered on April 6 in Paris for the semi-final - and which earned this bubbly young woman a place in the final of the prestigious oral thesis presentation tournament on Wednesday, June 13.
+A tournament open to doctoral students from 20 French-speaking countries.

 Juvenile arthritis

-Nadège NZIZA already has her sights set on the future: one or two years as a "post-doc" in the United States or, why not, Canada, before returning home for good to work, once again, on immunology: " Rwanda has all the infrastructure needed to carry out clinical trials and develop large-scale research projects.
-All that's missing is cutting-edge equipment and specialized researchers and practitioners" , explains the young woman who, through the development of Franco-Rwandan research programs, is already dreaming of eradicating malaria in the not-too-distant future.
-A disease which requires considerable treatment and whose spread in Rwanda still seems out of control, not least because of local climatic conditions.
+For tomorrow, Nadège NZIZA already has plans in mind: to do one or two years as a "post-doc" in the United States or, why not, in Canada, before returning permanently to the country to work, once again, on immunology: " Rwanda has all the necessary infrastructure to successfully conduct clinical trials and develop large-scale research projects.
+All that is missing is cutting-edge equipment and researchers and practitioners specialized in the field," explains the young woman who, through the development of Franco-Rwandan research programs, is already dreaming, in the not-so-distant future, of eradicating malaria.
+A disease that requires considerable care and whose spread in Rwanda still seems out of control, particularly due to local climatic conditions.

 My thesis in 180 seconds (MT180)

-Organized each year by the CNRS in partnership with university presidents, "Ma thèse en 180 secondes " is an opportunity for doctoral students to present their research topic, in French and in simple terms, to a lay and diverse audience.
+Organized each year by the CNRS in partnership with university presidents, "Ma thèse en 180 secondes" (My Thesis in 180 Seconds ) is an opportunity for doctoral students to present their research topic, in French and in simple terms, to a lay and diverse audience.
 In three minutes, each doctoral student has to give a clear, concise yet convincing presentation of his or her research project.
 With just one slide!
 The competition is inspired by the Three minute thesis (3MT®), developed at the University of Queensland in Australia.
-The concept was taken up in Quebec in 2012 by the Association francophone pour le savoir (Acfas), which decided to extend it to 20 French-speaking countries.
+The concept was taken up in Quebec in 2012 by the Association francophone pour le savoir (Acfas), which wanted to extend it to 20 French-speaking countries.